Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 How much are property prices expected to increase in Budva in 2026?

-As of early 2026, residential property prices in Budva are expected to increase by around 6% over the calendar year 2026.
+As of 2026, Budva property prices are expected to increase by about 8% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Budva.